Dispur

 Dispur (/dɪsˈpʊər/, [ˈdispuɹ]) is the capital of the Indian state of Assam and is a suburb of Guwahati.

 It became the capital in 1973, when Shillong the erstwhile capital, became the capital of the state of Meghalaya that was carved out of Assam.

 Dispur is the seat of power of Government of Assam.
 The Assam Secretariat (Janata Bhawan) building is located in Dispur along with the Assam Legislative Assembly House, MLA Hostels and the State Emergency Operations Centre.
-The Assam Trunk road and the G S road passes through Dispur.
+The Assam Trunk road and the G S road pass through Dispur.
 To the south of Dispur lies the theologically important site of Basistha Ashram and the Shankardev Kalakshetra, a cultural centre created in the 1990s.
 Next to Dispur is the township of Jatia.

 The Guwahati Tea Auction Centre, one of the busiest tea trading facilities in the world, is located in the city.

 Geography

-The Bhorolu river (also Bhollobri) flows through the heart of the town.
+The Bharalu river flows through the heart of the town.

-Weather
+Weather and Climate

 Dispur, being a part of Guwahati, has warm summers and cold winters.
 Winters are also accompanied by occasional rainfalls that bring down the temperature further.
 Monsoon season in Dispur commences from the month of June.
 Dispur monsoons are usually accompanied by severe thunderstorms along with heavy downpours.

 Politics

-Dispur is part of Gauhati (Lok Sabha constituency).BJP's Atul Bora is the incumbent MLA of Dispur (Vidhan Sabha constituency).
+Dispur is part of Gauhati parliamentary constituency.
+BJP's Bijuli Kalita Medhi is the MP MLA of Dispur Assembly Constituency is Atul Bora from BJP.